solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 > **Note**: Now that the Windows Server 2022 VM has been created in Azure, Tailspin Toys will now be able to modify their Continuous Integration and Continuous Deployment (CD/CD) pipelines within Azure DevOps to begin deploying the Web Application code to this virtual machine as they get ready for migrating the application to Azure.

-## Exercise 3: Azure Arc-enable On-premises VM
+## Exercise 3: Azure Arc-enable on-premises VM

 Duration: 45 minutes